 The primary focus of my research is in the fields of aesthetics and the philosophy of art.
-I have published extensively on a wide variety of topics in those areas, including aesthetic testimony, authorship, the definition of art, emotional responses to fiction, the epistemology of photography, style, and the philosophical questions raised by the arts of comics, dance, literature, theater and videogames.
+I have published extensively on a wide variety of topics in those areas, including aesthetic testimony, authorship, the definition of art, emotional responses to fiction, the epistemology of photography, style, and the philosophical questions raised by the arts of comics, dance, film, literature, theater and videogames.
 Outside of aesthetics, I have co-authored works on the metaphysics of information and the cognitive architecture of the imagination.

 Sometimes I use experimental methods from the cognitive sciences to explore questions of philosophical interest to aestheticians.
 So, for example, a co-authored journal article, ‘Mere Exposure to Bad Art’ (British Journal of Aesthetics 2013), explores the interaction between artistic quality and the mere exposure effect.
 The mere exposure effect is a well-established psychological phenomenon whereby repeated exposure to a stimulus enhances people’s attitudes towards it.
 Some skeptics about artistic value and canonicity are impressed by research which suggests mere exposure to works of art increases liking for them— the phenomenon might seem to provide an explanation of canonicity that makes no reference to value or quality.
 But our research suggests that mere exposure to bad works of art, such as the paintings of Thomas Kinkade, decreases liking for them.
 The results, then, provide the basis for a response to one argument for aesthetic skepticism.